-Doocy confronts Psaki about American mom stuck in Afghanistan
+Psaki reacts to pushback over claim no Americans 'stranded' in Afghanistan, despite mom's plea

 Fox News Digital first reported the ordeal of the American mom on Saturday, with her saying that she had 'given up hope'

-Fox News White House Correspondent Peter Doocy questioned White House Press Secretary Jen Psaki about an American mom reportedly stuck in Afghanistan one day after Psaki said it was "irresponsible" to claim that Americans were stranded in the country.
+Fox News White House Correspondent Peter Doocy questioned White House Press Secretary Jen Psaki about an American mom said to be stuck in Afghanistan one day after Psaki said it was "irresponsible" to claim that Americans were stranded in the country.

 "You said yesterday it is irresponsible to say that Americans are stranded in Afghanistan right now.
 What do you say to the American citizen in Kabul right now that Fox spoke to this morning… she says ‘we are stranded at home.
 For four days, three days, we didn’t hear anything from anywhere.
 And they're saying to go to the airport but we're not being given clear guidance.
 Our emails are getting ignored,'" Doocy said.